We can stop COVID-19: Moderna vaccine success gives world more hope

 Most side effects were mild to moderate.
 A significant proportion of volunteers, however, experienced more severe aches and pains after taking the second dose, including about 10% who had fatigue severe enough to interfere with daily activities while another 9% had severe body aches.
 Most of these complaints were generally short-lived, Moderna said.

-Moderna’s data provide further validation of the promising but previously unproven mRNA platform, which turns the human body into a vaccine factory by coaxing cells to make certain virus proteins that the immune system sees as a threat and mounts a response against.

-The United States has the world’s highest known number of COVID-19 cases and deaths with more than 11 million infections and nearly 250,000 deaths.
+The U.S. government, faced with the world’s highest known number of COVID-19 cases, could have access next year to more than 1 billion doses from Moderna and Pfizer, more than needed for the country’s 330 million residents.

-The Trump Administration has primarily relied on the development of vaccines and treatments as its response to the pandemic.
+The Trump Administration has mainly relied on the development of vaccines and treatments as its response to the pandemic.
 Moderna has received nearly $1 billion in research and development funding from the U.S. government and has a $1.5 billion deal for 100 million doses.
-The U.S. government also has an option for another 400 million doses.
+The government has an option for another 400 million doses.

-The company hopes to produce between 500 million and 1 billion doses in 2021, split between its U.S. and international manufacturing sites, dependent in part on demand.
+The company hopes to produce between 500 million and 1 billion doses in 2021, split between its U.S. and international manufacturing sites, depending in part on demand.

-Moderna also said it would use its data to seek authorization in Europe and other regions.

-Europe’s health regulator said on Monday it had launched a real-time “rolling review” of Moderna’s vaccine, following similar reviews of vaccines from Pfizer and AstraZeneca.
+Europe’s health regulator said on Monday it had launched a real-time “rolling review” of Moderna’s vaccine, as it has done for vaccines from Pfizer and AstraZeneca.
+Brussels also said it was in talks with Moderna about securing doses.

 Other countries such as China and Russia have already begun vaccinations.
-Russia licensed its Sputnik-V COVID-19 vaccine for domestic use in August before it released data from large-scale trials.
+Russia licensed its Sputnik-V COVID-19 vaccine for domestic use in August before it started large-scale trials.
 It said on Nov.
 11 that its vaccine was 92% effective based on 20 infections in its large trial.

 Reporting by Michael Erman and Julie Steenhuysen; Additional reporting by Josephine Mason and Thyagaraju Adinarayan; Writing by David Clarke; Editing by Bill Berkrot, Caroline Humer, Peter Henderson, Edwina Gibbs and Carmel Crimmins